junxit/us-congress-bills-110/metadata.md

 - 2007-11-05 — On motion to suspend the rules and pass the bill, as amended Agreed to by the Yeas and Nays: (2/3 required): 349 - 0 (Roll no. 1035). (text: CR H12471)
 - 2007-11-05 — Passed/agreed to in House: On motion to suspend the rules and pass the bill, as amended Agreed to by the Yeas and Nays: (2/3 required): 349 - 0 (Roll no. 1035).(text: CR H12471)
 - 2007-11-05 — The title of the measure was amended.
 Agreed to without objection.
+- 2007-11-06 — Received in the Senate and Read twice and referred to the Committee on Veterans' Affairs.